dmorl/MichiganCOVID/README.md

 * Description: Probable deceased COVID cases across Michigan between the ages of 20 to 29
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
-Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset
+Note: This category stopped being reported on 2020-08-02, and then was reinstated on 2021-11-08

 DP_10_19
 * Column: CU
 * Description: Probable deceased COVID cases across Michigan between the ages of 10 to 19
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: This category began being reported on 2021-04-13 and since then has appeared inconsistently in the dashboard

 DP_30_39
 * Column: CV
 * Description: Probable deceased COVID cases across Michigan between the ages of 30 to 39
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: This category first appeared between 2020-06-05 and 2020-08-01, and then was reinstated after 2021-02-07

 DP_40_49
 * Column: CW